aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/rollback.rst

     lab git:(master) git revert HEAD
     [master 9534ae0] Revert "Added VLAN 2000 and 3000"
     1 file changed, 0 insertion(+), 4 deletions(-)

-Note the 4 deletions - those are the 4 lines in the ``diff`` above.
+Note the four deletions - those are the four lines in the ``diff`` above.
 If you were to open your group_vars file, you would see that those lines are now missing.

-Now if you were to look at your log using git reflog, you will see a
+Now, if you were to look at your log using git reflog, you would see a
 revert:

 .. code-block:: bash